gabidiac11/programare-avansata/PA_1/README.md

             }
         } while(startNode > -1);
 ````
-The "hierarchical" printing of the tree is made using the Pre-order Traversal and a a required dose of indentation:
+The "hierarchical" printing of the tree is made using the Pre-order Traversal and a dose of indentation:

 ````java
 /**